 Adventist Health contracts with First Choice and First Health to provide PPO networks for the Plan.
 The First Choice PPO provides a network for enrolled employees whose primary worksite is in Oregon (and their covered dependents).
 The First Health PPO provides a multi-state network for enrolled employees whose primary worksite is in any state other than Oregon (and their covered dependents).
-Enrolled employees whose primary worksite is in Oregon (and their covered dependents).
-Enrolled employees whose primary worksite is in Oregon (and their covered dependents).
-Enrolled employees whose primary worksite is in Oregon (and their covered dependents).
 Enrolled employees whose primary worksite is in Oregon (and their covered dependents) may also use the First Health PPO when traveling outside of Oregon, but only for emergency services and urgent care.